zoltuz/SYSBIO_toolboxes/README.md

 # SYSBIOtoolboxes
-This projects tries to compare the currently available toolboxes that are used in Systems/Synthetic Biology projects
+This projects compares the currently available toolboxes that are used in Systems/Synthetic Biology projects